-- A. Dimensional standards for townhouses are in (Table 2). - B. Individual townhouses are subject to the design standards for single-family detached dwellings in OCMC 17.14, except for [Subsection] 17.14.050.B. - C. In lieu of compliance with [Subsection] 17.14.050.B, townhouses shall include an area of transition between the public realm of the right-of-way and the entry to the private dwelling.
+- A. Dimensional standards in the zoning designation. for townhouses are in (Table 2). - B. Individual tTownhouses are subject to the design standards for single-family detached dwellings in OCMC 17.14, except for [Subsection] OCMC 17.14.050.B.
+All main entrances shall open onto a covered porch that is at least sixty square feet with a minimum depth of five feet on the front or, in the case of a corner lot, the side of the home. - C. In lieu of compliance with [Subsection] 17.14.050.B, tTownhouses shall include an area of transition between the public realm of the right-of-way and the entry to the private dwelling with one of the options below.
 The entry may be either vertical or horizontal, as described below. - 1.
-A horizontal transition shall be a covered porch at least sixty square feet with a minimum depth of 5 feet between the main entrance and the street. - 2.
-In lieu of a covered porch, a townhouse may substitute a vertical transition that shall be an uncovered flight of stairs that leads to the front door or front porch of the dwelling.
+A horizontal transition shall be a covered porch at least sixty (60) square feet with a minimum depth of five (5) feet between the main entrance and the street. - In lieu of a covered porch, a townhouse may substitute a vertical transition that shall be an Uuncovered flight of stairs that leads to the front door or front porch of the dwelling.
 The stairs must rise at least 3 feet, and not more than 8 feet, from grade.
 The flight of stairs may encroach into the required front yard to the same extent as a porch is permitted. - D. No more than six consecutive townhouses that share a common wall(s) are allowed.
+E. Driveway and access parking shall comply with 17.16.040.